Sam-Rowe/Sam-Rowe/README.md

 ### Hi there 👋
 I am a Cloud Solution Architect at Microsoft but this is my GitHub account, views and these repos are my own.

-Working on many projects at once is my jam.
-My favourite projects:
+Working on many projects at once is my jam. a few of my side projects:
 - [Dev Ops Map](https://github.com/Sam-Rowe/DevOps-Map)
 - [Dockerised FGallery](https://github.com/Sam-Rowe/docker-fgallery), which leverages some other awesome projects
   - [Express Photo Gallery](https://github.com/timmydoza/express-photo-gallery)